DeltaMod/FFAST-MPEG/README.md

  A really "inefficient" (Just the frame preview, really), but non-commandline, quick-fix tool for editing videos in simple ways. **A list of currently supported FFMPEG operations, and what I am currently working on, can be found at the end of the readme.** Most video->video operations are not going to require re-encoding (making it lightning fast to use) but some (like making gifs, and creating image sequences) will require some.

 Right now, FFMPEG is used to dump an image buffer into a numpy array, which is then fed into...
 Matplotlib's imshow.
 I know it's not a very elegant solution, but it is the only solution that I could think of.
 It works, at least.
+Addendum: I know that you can call ffplay to get full playback of the video,  but I cannot think of a way to get that to emb inside of tkinter.
+Perhaps I will add a feature that sets playback to the selected region

 Please keep in mind that this is a really early WIP.
 But feel free to contribute, and make changes.
 I'll likely be accepting any pull requests - no matter how small the feature.
 Just give me a good summary :)